Does a VPN protect you from hackers?

 Anyone online can become a target of a phishing attack – but luckily, these can be easily avoided with a little awareness.

-Phishing attacks will attempt to trick people into supplying personal data.
+Phishing attacks will attempt to trick people into providing personal data.
 They might try to get you to download an app that will collect payment information or continue onto a website to enter valuable credentials.

 How does a VPN protect me from hackers?